-Leading To War-

 How did the U.S. government lead its people to war?

-Bush Administration Claims vs. The Facts
+Bush Administration Claims vs. Facts

 No weapons of mass destruction of any kind were found in Iraq